 How Suspension Affects Tire Wear and Performance

+The condition and type of a vehicle’s suspension system have a direct and significant impact on tire wear and overall vehicle performance.
 From an industry perspective, organizations such as SEMA emphasize the importance of maintaining proper suspension geometry and alignment to ensure optimal tire performance, even wear patterns, and safe vehicle operation across different driving conditions.

 Tire and suspension clearance on lifted truck affecting alignment and tire wear